 Kidney disease has also been linked to long-term use.

-If you suspect that you or a loved one is addicted to Lorazepam, call .
+If you suspect that you or a loved one is addicted to Lorazepam, call American Addiction Centers (AAC) for free at .

 Exceeding the directions of the physician’s prescription is a telltale sign that normal use is evolving into abuse.
 Using their own judgment, patients may perceive a need for higher dosages and adjust them accordingly.
 As a result, tolerance to the drug increases, meaning the user will want more and more in order to feel the initial effects.

-As dependency develops, desire for the substance increases, as does the time and money spent to obtain it.
+As dependency develops, desire for the substance increases, as does the time and money spent obtaining it.
 Work, school and family obligations are neglected.

 Lorazepam Withdrawal Treatment